The Best Firewalls of 2023

 - Antivirus Premium plan for Windows includes defense against network attacks

-- Total Security package adds a password manager, VPN, and parental controls
+- Premium package adds a password manager, VPN, and parental controls

-- Firewall only included in the Internet Security and Total Security packages
+- Firewall only included in the Plus and Premium packages

 - Contracts start at one year